-- Position: Interested Party - HB80 SCHOOL FOOD-SUMMER INTERVENTION (LATOURETTE S, SMITH K) To require school districts to allow approved summer food service program sponsors to use school facilities to provide food service for summer intervention services under certain conditions. - Current Status: 4/5/2017 Referred to Committee Senate Government Oversight and Reform - Comments: This bill is similar to one that was passed by the Senate in the last General Assembly (GA) and seriously considered by the House during the lame duck session in December, 2016.
+HB80 SCHOOL FOOD-SUMMER INTERVENTION (LATOURETTE S, SMITH K) To require school districts to allow approved summer food service program sponsors to use school facilities to provide food service for summer intervention services under certain conditions.
+Current Status: 4/5/2017 - Referred to Committee Senate Government Oversight and Reform Comments: This bill is similar to one that was passed by the Senate in the last General Assembly (GA) and seriously considered by the House during the lame duck session in December, 2016.
 OASBO and the other education organizations had worked on improvements to the bill addressing school district liability when outside groups utilize schools' cafeteria facilities and to add authority for districts to charge reasonable fees for wear and tear on equipment in addition to actual costs incurred.
 The House Education and Career Readiness Committee amended the bill before recommending it to the full House making the provisions in the bill "permissive" for school districts.
-The Senate has a companion bill (SB 54) that has also received hearings in this GA.
-It is unclear whether the Senate will accept the House change from mandate to "permissive". - Position: Support - HB87 COMMUNITY SCHOOL PUBLIC MONEYS (ROEGNER K) Regarding public moneys returned to the state as a result of a finding for recovery issued pursuant to an audit of a community school.
+The Senate has a companion bill (SB 54) but they have now included the provisions from this legislation in their version of the budget bill, Sub.
+HB 49, however, it would be mandatory facilities for summer food service.